ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 APIGATEWAY_AUTH_USERNAME=<USER>
 APIGATEWAY_AUTH_PASSWORD=<PASSWORD>

-# AMPLIFY connectivity
+# Amplify connectivity
 CENTRAL_ORGANIZATIONID=<ORGANIZATIONID>
 CENTRAL_TEAM=<THE TEAM NAME>
 CENTRAL_AUTH_CLIENTID=<CLIENTID, ie. DOSA_12345...>
 CENTRAL_ENVIRONMENT=<Environment>
 ```

-* The value for *team* can be found in [AMPLIFY Central > Access > Team Assets](https://apicentral.axway.com/access/teams/).
+* The value for *team* can be found in [Amplify Central > Access > Team Assets](https://apicentral.axway.com/access/teams/).
-* The value for *organizationID* can be found in AMPLIFY Central Platform > Organization.
+* The value for *organizationID* can be found in Amplify Central Platform > Organization.
 * The value for *clientId* can be found in Service Account.
 See [Create a service account](/docs/central/cli_central/cli_install/#create-a-service-account).

 ##### Install and run Dockerized Traceability Agent